unnot1ced/InGesprekMetGLR/README.md

 ## Deployment

-To deploy this project locally run
+To deploy this project locally run.

 ### installing node modules